openebs/openebs/documentation/source/install/openshift.rst

 * At least 2 or more CentOS 7 hosts (virtual-machines/baremetal/cloud instances) with 2 vCPUs, 4G RAM and 16GB hard disk.

 * Ensure that the following package dependencies are installed on the hosts using yum install.
-  **Note:** yum update may be needed prior to this step.
+  **Note:** You may need to update yum prior to this step.

-  -   python, wget, git, net-tools, bind-utils, iptables-services, bridge-utils, bash-completion, kexec-tools, sos, psacct, docker-1.12.6
+  -   python, wget, git, net-tools, bind-utils, iptables-services, bridge-utils, bash-completion, kexec-tools, sos, psacct, docker-1.12.6, iscsi-initiator-utils

 * Ensure that the following python packages are installed on hosts using pip install.
   **Note:** Python-pip can be installed using easy_install pip if not present already.